Claudia Spellmant: Landmark court ruling: Vicky Hernández v. State of Honduras

 Together with the human rights organization Robert F. Kennedy Human Rights, the lesbian network Cattrachas founded by Indyra Mendoza brought the case of trans person and activist for trans women Vicky Hernández before the Inter-American Court of Human Rights in Costa Rica.
 They represented the family of the slain and sued the Honduran government.
 In 2009, Hernández had been brutally murdered in San Pedro Sula at the age of 26.
 This was part of a series of murders of trans individuals that followed a June coup that ousted President José Manuel Zelaya.

-From its hearing location in San José, Costa Rica, the court called other transpersons to the stand by virtual means.
+From its hearing location in San José, Costa Rica, the court called other trans people to the stand by virtual means.
 Among them was Claudia Spellmant, who had been friends with Vicky Hernández.
 Hernández regularly visited Spellmant's Colectivo Unidad Color Rossa- office in San Pedro Sula.
 Initially, Hernández only procured condoms and attended security training there, but later she became an active member of the collective.
 Authorities proved Hernández was infected with HIV and subsequently did not perform an autopsy, so the circumstances of her death could not be fully determined.
 Spellmant testified that Hernández's body showed no signs of autopsy, but had been shot in the head.
-The witness expressed the belief that Hernández died because she was an HIV-infected transperson.
+The witness expressed the belief that Hernández died because she was an HIV-infected trans person.

 Spellmant testified in 2020 that in Honduras, systematic discrimination pushed trans people into prostitution.
 Most trans people who remained in that state would die.

 The court in June 2021 ordered the Honduran government to continue investigating the case and to initiate legislation to protect LGBT persons.
 Among other things, it said, trans people should be allowed to officially change their gender identity.
 In addition, the court ordered the government to pay $30,000 in damages to the family of Vicky Hernández.
 In addition, the Honduran government would have to create a scholarship for trans women named after Vicky Hernández.
 Also, an anti-discrimination program must be created for security agencies, and a state registry of violent acts against LGBT people must be created.
 Honduras has announced it will comply with the ruling.

 Claudia Spellmant and her peers thus achieved for the first time a landmark court ruling on the question of whether governments in the region had done enough to protect trans people so far.
 This ruling is considered a legal "milestone" for Latin America and the Caribbean.